DISMGryphons/YCEP-MiniComp/challenges/windows/EventVwr/README.md

     </Exec>
   </Actions>
 ```
-4. Place the `start.bat` on the desktop and run the script as an administrator.
+1. Place the `start.bat` on the desktop, make necessary changes to the script, then run the script as an administrator.

  `EventLog.exe` should now start running everytime the admin user logs on.
 ## Distribution